 CD jewel cases slim styles are preferred by many for storing CDs and DVDs.
 These cases are about half the thickness of the standard jewel case.
 The standard case is approximately 10 mm thick, whereas the slim CD jewel case is around 5 mm thick.

-The CD jewel cases slim styles do support discs at the hub so that the discs do not move in the case which is an important requirement.
-For the most part the surfaces of the disc do not contact the case surfaces if the case is left undisturbed and this is also a necessary feature because it prevents surface abrasions and damage to the disc.
+The CD jewel cases slim styles do support discs at the hub so that the discs do not move in the case, which is an important requirement.
+For the most part, the surfaces of the disc do not contact the case surfaces if the case is left undisturbed and this is a necessary feature because it prevents surface abrasions and damage to the disc.
 The slim CD jewel cases also provide a reasonable degree of physical protection for discs.
-All these stated benefits make the slim jewel case the preferred CD or DVD storage container when compared to other storage options such as paper or plastic sleeves.
+All these stated benefits make the slim jewel case a preferred CD, DVD, or Blu-ray storage container when compared to other storage options such as paper or plastic sleeves.

 For maximum disc protection, the standard case is still preferred.
 The standard size jewel case provides more separation between the disc and the case and therefore less risk of damage.
 With slim cases, there is very little space between the CD, DVD, or Blu-ray disc and the surface of the case.
 Any slight compression will cause the slim case to contact the disc and possibly damage it.
 The slim case is also a little less sturdy overall than the standard case, which is more difficult to distort.
 Although a hub does exist in a slim case, it does not hold the disc very tight and it can slip out of the support.

 These disadvantages are more significant if discs are handled frequently.
 In these situations, the standard size jewel case is recommended.
 However, CD jewel cases slim size can be used without increasing the risk of disc damage too much, if the discs are simply being stored vertically on a shelf and not handled often.